-We restated our Deferred Income, Revenue and Cost of Products Sold accounts for the March quarter of 2003 and Deferred Income and Accrued Expense Balance Sheet accounts, and Revenue and Cost of Products Sold accounts in the Consolidated Statement of Operations for the June and September quarters of 2003 to correct accounting errors and to reflect a change in accounting estimate related to Deferred Income.
-For the 2003 year, the aforementioned restatement related to accrued expenses and the changes in accounting estimate reduced revenue by approximately \$1.6 million, reduced cost of products sold by approximately \$1.8 million, reduced gross margin by approximately \$8.9 million and increased deferred income by approximately \$8.9 million.
-The related circumstances and the impact on the March 31, 2003 quarter are described in more detail in Note 14.
+We restated our Deferred Income and Accrued Expense Balance Sheet accounts, and Revenue and Cost of Products Sold accounts in the Consolidated Statement of Operations for the June and September quarters of 2003 and our Deferred Income, Revenue and Cost of Products Sold accounts for the March quarter of 2003 to correct accounting errors and to reflect a change in accounting estimate related to Deferred Income.
+For the 2003 year, the aforementioned restatement related to accrued expenses and the changes in accounting estimate reduced revenue by approximately \$10.6 million, reduced cost of products sold by approximately \$1.8 million, reduced gross margin by approximately \$8.9 million and increased deferred income by approximately \$8.9 million.
+The related circumstances and impact on the three months and nine months ended September 30, 2003 are described in more detail in Note 15.